J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Error budget and the impact of metallicity on photometric calibration

-To explore the possible systematic trend of $\Delta {\rm [Fe/H]}$ with galactic latitude, we computed the median metallicity difference with respect to APOGEE using 25 bins of variable size to ensure $\sim 90$ sources per bin.
+To explore the possible systematic trend of $\Delta {\rm [Fe/H]}$ with Galactic latitude, we computed the median metallicity difference with respect to APOGEE using 25 bins of variable size to ensure $\sim 90$ sources per bin.
 The uncertainties where estimated by bootstrapping.
 The results using $\mathcal{X}_{\rm ISL}$ magnitudes and the final calibration are presented in Fig.~\ref{fig:feh_apogee}.
 We found that the metallicity differences are roughly flat with the final J-PLUS DR2 calibration, as desired, presenting a slight bias of 0.02 dex.
-However, neglecting the ZSL step in the calibration produces a clear trend with galactic latitude: the estimated $\Delta {\rm [Fe/H]}$ changes from $-0.02$ dex at $|b| \sim 30$ deg to $+0.10$ dex at $|b| \sim 80$ deg.
-We performed a linear fit to the data, using $|b|$ as independent variable, and present the distribution of the slope $\nabla [\rm Fe/H]$, with [deg$^{-1}$] units, in Fig.~\ref{fig:slope_apogee}.
-The slope for the final calibration is $100 \times \nabla {\rm [Fe/H]} = -0.03 \pm 0.03$, while neglecting the ZSL step provides $100 \times \nabla {\rm [Fe/H]} = 0.3 \pm 0.03$.
+However, neglecting the ZSL step in the calibration produces a clear trend with Galactic latitude: the estimated $\Delta {\rm [Fe/H]}$ changes from $-0.02$ dex at $|b| \sim 30$ deg to $+0.10$ dex at $|b| \sim 80$ deg.
+We performed a linear fit to the data, using $|b|$ as an independent variable, and we present the distribution of the slope $\nabla [\rm Fe/H]$, with [deg$^{-1}$] units, in Fig.~\ref{fig:slope_apogee}.
+The slope for the final calibration is $100 \times \nabla {\rm [Fe/H]} = -0.03 \pm 0.03$, while neglecting the ZSL step provides $100 \times \nabla {\rm [Fe/H]} = 0.30 \pm 0.03$.
 The slope is compatible with zero, as desired, by including the impact of metallicity in the stellar locus position, while the slope is positive at $10\sigma$ level when the metallicity effects are not accounted for.

-We conclude that the improved photometric calibration of J-PLUS DR2 yields a reliable twelve-bands photometric catalog for an important fraction of the Northern sky.
+We conclude that the improved photometric calibration of J-PLUS DR2 yields a reliable twelve-bands photometric catalog for an important fraction of the northern sky.